-He denied all the charges against him, which included genocide, murder, abduction and arson.
-On 15 July 2013 a court found him guilty and sentenced him to 90 years in jail.
+He had denied all the charges against him, which included genocide, murder, abduction and arson.

 Azam is alleged to have created and led pro-Pakistan militias which carried out numerous murders and rapes during the nine-month war.

 Described by his party colleagues as a writer and Islamic thinker, Azam was strongly opposed to Bangladesh's independence from Pakistan, arguing at the time that it would divide the Muslim community.

 He also cautioned that an independent Bangladesh would come under the political and economic influence of neighbouring India.